PHWvdH/Configurational-Entropy-of-Random-Trees/README.md

   - Column 4: sampling time in µs (microseconds)

 ---
+## Availability of Algorithms

-All algorithms used can be obtained under request by e-mailing to pvanderh@sissa.it.
+All algorithms used to generate the datasets can freely be obtained upon request by e-mailing: **pvanderh@sissa.it**.